per1234/WatchdogLog/README.md

  ```
 In this simple example it is fairly easy to decipher the disassembly but in many cases the address will point to the code of a function from a library that was running when the reset occurred.
 So you will need to find where in your code that function was called but it can still provide a valuable clue to track down an elusive bug.

+#### Contributing
+Pull requests or issue reports are welcome!
+Please see the [contribution rules](https://github.com/per1234/asdf/blob/master/CONTRIBUTING.md) for instructions.